inventure/Fake_Dependency_Service/README.md

 * The URI: The entire uri is part of the key.
 When unique resources exist in the URI, that is enough for the key to be unique.
 An example could be if a user's id is in the URI.
 Query Params can also provide unique resources in the URI.
-* Request ID Header: While optional, it is recommended to have a Request ID header for optimum uniqueness.
+* Request ID Headers: While optional, it is recommended to have a Request ID header for optimum uniqueness and performance.
 In micro-service architectures, it is a good practice for each service to forward Request IDs to each other.
 This allows for tracing of each workflow execution.
-Additionally, some URIs are not unique.
+Additionally, some URIs may not unique.
 A Request ID as part of the mock key will guarantee uniqueness.
-The request id header name is configurable in [application.properties](./fake-dependency-service/src/main/resources/application.properties) at `config.request.id.header`.
+It is also recommended for performance when the URI (excluding query params) is not unique.
+This service allows multiple request headers to be used and the header names are configurable in [application.properties](./fake-dependency-service/src/main/resources/application.properties) at `config.request.id.headers`.
+The value is a comma delimited string of the request header names.
-* If Request IDs are not used, we can grab a unique resource from the request payload sent to the mock as well.
+* If Request IDs are not used, we can grab a unique resource from the request payload sent to the mock as well, but this is not recommended for performance.
 The setup method can specify a path to a unique resource in the payload given that that resource is deterministic.

 ## Example Service Under Test - Immunization Decider Service